MV10/monkey-droid-v1/README.md

 A simple remote-control UI for the [monkey-hi-hat](https://github.com/MV10/monkey-hi-hat) audio visualization app.

 > Version 1.0.0 has been released!
-Install from [here](https://github.com/MV10/monkey-hi-hat/releases).
+Install from the monkey-hi-hat [release](https://github.com/MV10/monkey-hi-hat/releases) page.

 Requires version 1.1.0 or newer of monkey-hi-hat.